 10. It was Built on the Site of a Colonial Fort

+Image from Library of Congress.
 Bowling Green before the Customs House was built.
-Image Source: A Landmark History of New York

 The Museum of the American Indian is located directly across from Bowling Green in lower Manhattan on top of what was once the site of Fort Amsterdam.
 The fort was built in 1626 to defend the Dutch controlled city of New Amsterdam.
 After the Revolutionary War, the fort was demolished.
 In 1790, a structure intended to serve as the executive mansion of President George Washington was built at the site, but Washington never lived there.
 Instead, when the federal government moved to Philadelphia, the Government House became the home of the state governor.
 This structure was demolished in 1815 when the land was sold to the public.
 Before construction of the Customs House began in 1902, steamship offices occupied the land.